Mrunal-2804/Plagarism-Detection-Demo/README.md

 # Plagarism-Detection-Demo
-Thids is my First Repository.
+This is my First Git Repository.